 If you are unfortunate enough to find these pests in your home, don't panic.
 Though they're hard to get rid of, there are ways to get the job done.

 But it will require diligence and, depending on the nature and severity of the infestation, some financial investment.

 - Dry any articles of clothing or bedding that have had contact with bed bugs on high heat for at least half an hour.

 - Rent or purchase a safe, EPA-approved bed bug heater to heat items that have come into contact with bed bugs to a temperature of at least 120 degrees.

 - Use safe, EPA-approved pesticides.

-- If all else fails, call in a professional insect exterminator.
+- If all else fails, call in a professional pest control company.

 Though it may seem like an uphill battle, you can win the war against these pests.
 All it takes is some know-how and dedication.